A Machine Learning Theory Perspective on Strategic Litigation: Strategic litigation in one dimension

+Despite its simplicity, the 1-Dimensional Nearest Neighbor setting is already quite rich.
+We begin by highlighting some interesting structural observations exhibited by our model, even when the litigator is able to bring any fact pattern in the instance space as a case.
+Then we give a dynamic programming algorithm for optimally selecting cases from a finite set of fact patterns.

+We adopt a geometric view that simplifies the exposition throughout this section.
+Recall that the strategic litigator's with goal function $g$ wants to minimize $\mathds{E}_{x \sim \mathcal{D}}[\mathds{1} [g(x) \neq f(x)]]$, where $f\gets \mathcal{A}(S_h \cup S_l)$ is the classifier applied by the lower court and $\mathcal{D}$ is some distribution of case fact patterns that the strategic litigator cares about.
+In 1 dimension, we can view the probability mass under $\mathcal{D}$ as a measure of distance.
+By doing so, the function the strategic litigator wants to minimize is the total length of all intervals along which $f$ and $g$ disagree.
+We call this quantity the \textit{discrepancy}.

-\section{Structural Observations}
+\subsection{Structural Observations}

-We'll begin by highlighting some interesting structural properties of the strategic litigation problem in our model.
-For simplicity, we will assume our more basic 1-Dimensional Nearest Neighbor setting throughout these examples.
+In these examples, we assume the instance space is the real interval $[0,1]$ for simplicity, and we assume the strategic litigator is able to bring any fact pattern in the instance space as a case.
 Without loss of generality, we assume the output of Nearest Neighbor when there is no historical data is the all-positive function.
 Recall that $f^*$ is the labeling function of the high court, $f$ is the output of $\mathcal{A}$ (Nearest Neighbor) on any historical points labeled by $f^*$, and $g$ is the goal function of the strategic litigator.

-{\em Observation 1: } \textbf{It can be arbitrarily helpful for the strategic litigator to bring a case where the high court will rule against them.}
+\textbf{Observation 1: It can be arbitrarily helpful for the strategic litigator to bring a case where the high court will rule against them.}

 For example, in Figure \ref{fig:obs1}, $f^*$ and $g$ disagree on every point, so no matter which case the strategic litigator brings, the high court will rule against them.
 However, since $f$ is all-positive and $g$ is mostly negative, it benefits the strategic litigator to bring a case which will be classified negatively (such as the point indicated by the red arrow).
 This will cause Nearest Neighbor to output the all-negative function, which is much closer to $g$ than the current all-positive $f$.
 Choosing this point could have arbitrarily high benefit as the positive region of $g$ (and the corresponding negative region of $f^*$) makes up a smaller and smaller fraction of the overall interval.